 This leaves municipalities highly dependent on taxes and fees they are allowed to collect.
 Municipalities in Canada are very limited in the types of direct revenue tools they can use.
 In contrast, most European and American cities have greater access to revenues from income and sales taxes.
 As a result, Canadians have some of the highest rates of property tax in the world, with reliance on property taxes twice the average of countries belonging to the Organization for Economic Co-operation and Development.

 Municipalities need a broader range of revenue tools.
 These should include revenue sources that automatically grow with the economy.
-Municipalities also need to closely consider how their taxes and revenues affect middle- and lower-income households.
-Many municipal revenue tools are regressive, as lower-income earners pay a larger share of their income in the tax or fee than those with higher incomes.
+Municipalities also need to closely consider how their taxes and revenues affect middle- and lower‑income households.
+Many municipal revenue tools, such as property taxes and user fees are regressive, as lower-income earners pay a larger share of their income on the tax or fee than those with higher incomes.
 Canada’s tax system has become more unfair over the past three decades and has contributed to growing inequality.
 Increased reliance on regressive revenue tools such as user fees, property taxes and consumption taxes has contributed to this.